 Percent of Full-Time Faculty

-The full-time faculty percentage at Boricua College is 43%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Boricua College is 46%.
+This is comparable to the national average of 47%.

 Retention and Graduation Rates at Boricua College